 Pronunciation of 'Computed Tomography'

-Computed Tomography, commonly abbreviated as CT, refers to a medical imaging technique that uses computer-processed combinations of X-ray measurements taken from different angles to produce cross-sectional images of specific areas of the body.
+Computed Tomography, often abbreviated as CT, is a medical imaging technique that uses computer-processed combinations of X-ray measurements taken from different angles to produce cross-sectional images of specific areas of the body.
+It is pronounced as /kəmˈpjuːtɪd təˈmɒɡrəfi/ in English.

 Word Origin

-The term 'Computed Tomography' originates from the Greek words 'tomos' meaning 'slice' or 'section' and 'graphia' meaning 'writing'.
+The term 'Computed Tomography' originates from the Greek words 'tomos' meaning 'slice' or 'section' and 'graphia' meaning 'describing' or 'writing'.

 Pronunciation Details